LunaCreates/Luna-Creates/src/site/blog/top-10-most-visited-countries-in-the-world.md

 ---
 ## **Top 10 Most Visited Countries In The World**

-Are you daydreaming of getting back into the world after this crazy year, here are our top 10 places to visit in 2021.
+If like me you are daydreaming of getting back out to see a little bit more of the stunning world we live in after this crazy year, here are our top 10 places to visit in 2021 to give you some travel inspiration.

-Hopefully this is the year you can see a little bit more of our stunning world.

 Some of the places on this list are currently closed or have restricted travel but hopefully as the year progresses more places will open up for tourism.
+Under each of our top 10 countries, we've selected a few personal highlights   with some amazing pictures to show them in all their glory

 1. **France**

 With 89.4m visitors annually France is the most visited country in the world.
 The Eiffel Tower in Paris has been visited more than 200 million times making it the world’s most popular paid tourist attraction.

-Tourist attractions:-

 * Eiffel Tower